 - A meeting of the Audit & Supervisory Board Members is regularly held prior to a meeting of the Board of Directors as a general rule and whenever necessary.
-In the year ended March 31, 2021, 28 meetings were held and all Audit & Supervisory Board Members participated in all Audit & Supervisory Board meetings. - Pursuant to laws and regulations, the Articles of Incorporation and the provision of the Rules of the Audit & Supervisory Board, the Audit & Supervisory Board receives reports, deliberates and/or makes resolutions as to important matters in auditing. - The main items considered and discussed at the Audit & Supervisory Board in the year ended March 31, 2021 are as follows:
+In the year ended

+March 31, 2022, 18 meetings were held and all Audit & Supervisory Board Members participated in all Audit & Supervisory Board meetings.

+- Pursuant to laws and regulations, the Articles of Incorporation and the provision of the Rules of the Audit & Supervisory Board, the Audit & Supervisory Board receives reports, deliberates and/or makes resolutions as to important matters in auditing. - The main items considered and discussed at the Audit & Supervisory Board in the year ended March 31, 2022 are as follows: - Audit policies and plans, division of duties; - Assessment of Independent Auditors; - Audit activities conducted by Full-time Audit & Supervisory Board Members; - Major issues and due process relating to matters to be discussed at the Board of Directors meetings; - Decisions relating to the internal control system on global group basis; Communication with the Independent Auditors concerning Key Audit Matters (KAMs); - Consent to the proposal of the election of the Audit & Supervisory Board Member; and
-Audit policies, audit plans and work assignment;

-Assessment of Independent Auditor;

-Audit activities conducted by Full-time Audit & Supervisory Board Members;

-Major issues and due process relating to matters to be discussed at the Board of Directors meetings;

-Major issues and resolutions relating to the internal control system on global group basis; Monitoring of progress on discussions between the Company and the Independent Auditor about various issues including "Key Audit Matters";

-Review of the Auditing Standards for Audit & Supervisory Board Members;

-Consent to the proposal of the re-election of the Audit & Supervisory Board Member;

-Report of the whistle-blowing calls to the Audit & Supervisory Board Member;

-Discussion on the Audit report; and

-Evaluation of the effectiveness of the Audit & Supervisory Board (Review of the auditing activities through the year), etc.
+Evaluation of the effectiveness of the Audit & Supervisory Board